Chapter 3: Properties of Populations

 • Estimating population abundance and density:

-Calculating Population Size:
+Calculating estimated Population Size:

 N = total number of individuals in population of interest

-M = known # marked
+M = known # marked individuals

-n = number of marked individuals that are recaptured
+R = total number of individuals recaptured

 Dispersal and Migration: